 - Recordid: Identifier that represents the call record in the Discover database. - Agentid: Identifier that represents the agent in the Discover database. - Agentingroup: Identifier based on Discover Groups.
 You must use the ID number assigned to the group by Discover (for example, agentnotingroup(50)), which can be seen on the Groups Administration screen or obtained from your Discover administrator. - Agentnotingroup: Identifier based on Discover Groups.
-You must use the ID number assigned to the group by Discover (for example, agentnotingroup(50)), which can be seen on the Groups Administration screen or obtained from your Discover administrator. - DeviceID: "Hardware" identifier in your ACD/PBX (for example, Position ID, Phone Port, DN, or Extension). - Devicealias: Agent-associated identifier in your ACD/PBX (for example, extension, agentID, etc.). - ANI: For inbound calls only, this is the number of the calling party as provided from the telecommunications carrier (also known as CallerID). - DNIS: For inbound calls, this would be the number the caller dialed to reach you.
-For outbound calls, it would be the number your agent dialed. - Sgroup: This identifier is a group setting in your ACD/PBX (for example: Hunt Group, Skill Group, or Labor Group). - Gate: Call gate or queue setting in your ACD/PBX (for example: Application, Split, Gate, etc.). - User1-User15: These identifiers are the custom terms specified on the Terminology page.
+You must use the ID number assigned to the group by Discover (for example, agentnotingroup(50)), which can be seen on the Groups Administration screen or obtained from your Discover administrator. - DeviceID: "Hardware" identifier in your ACD/PBX (for example, Position ID, Phone Port, DN, or Extension). - Devicealias: Agent-associated identifier in your ACD/PBX (for example, extension, agentID, and so forth). - ANI: For inbound calls only, this is the number of the calling party as provided from the telecommunications carrier (also known as CallerID). - DNIS: For inbound calls, this would be the number the caller dialed to reach you.
+For outbound calls, it would be the number your agent dialed. - Sgroup: This identifier is a group setting in your ACD/PBX (for example, Hunt Group, Skill Group, or Labor Group). - Gate: Call gate or queue setting in your ACD/PBX (for example, Application, Split, Gate, and so forth). - User1-User15: These identifiers are the custom terms specified on the Terminology page.
 Values specified on that page do not appear in the identifiers list, so you must know what terms match which user#.
+For example, if your system is configured to include a customer number in User8, and you want to build an analytic criteria expression that uses that customer number, you would include "User8" in your expression.